 Then, customize the search page using any type of blocks you need.
 For example, you can add images or text to instruct readers on how to use the search bar.

-After that, click the ‘+ Add Block’ button and select the ‘Shortcode’ block.
+After that, you can just click the ‘+ Add Block’ button and select the ‘Shortcode’ block.

-Once done, just insert the [wpb_filter_posts_form]
+Once done, simply insert the [wpb_filter_posts_form]

 shortcode in the appropriate field.